-Stage 2: Referral to the Associate headteacher or Headteacher for investigation
+Stage 2: Referral to the Head of School or Headteacher for investigation

 - 2.1 At this stage it has become clear that the concern is a definite complaint.
-In some cases the associate headteacher/headteacher has already been involved in looking at the matter; in others it is his/her first involvement.
-In either case, it is helpful for the Associate headteacher/headteacher (or the person delegated to investigate) to use guidelines to ensure consistency among cases, and to make sure that nothing happens at this stage which could make it difficult for later stages to proceed smoothly. - 2.2 As Associate Headteachers/Headteachers have responsibility for the day-to-day running of their schools, they have responsibility for the implementation of a complaints system, including the decisions about their own involvement at various stages.
-One of the reasons for having various "stages" in a complaints procedure is to reassure complainants that their The Children First Learning Partnership Complaints Procedure grievance is being heard by more than one person.
-Associate Heads/ Headteachers should make arrangements to ensure that their involvement will not predominate at every stage of a particular complaint.
-For example arrangements may be made for other staff to deal with complainants' concerns at Stage 1, while the Headteacher/Associate headteacher (supported by the Executive Head) deals with contact with complainants at Stage 2.
+In some cases the head of school/headteacher has already been involved in looking at the matter; in others it is his/her first involvement.
+In either case, it is helpful for the head of school/headteacher (or the person delegated to investigate) to use guidelines to ensure consistency among cases, and to make sure that nothing happens at this stage which could make it difficult for later stages to proceed smoothly. - 2.2 As head of school/Headteachers have responsibility for the day-to-day running of their schools, they have responsibility for the implementation of a complaints system, including the decisions about their own involvement at various stages.
+One of the reasons for having various "stages" in a complaints procedure is to reassure complainants that their grievance The Children First Learning Partnership Complaints Procedure 2024 is being heard by more than one person.
+Head of School/ Headteachers should make arrangements to ensure that their involvement will not predominate at every stage of a particular complaint.
+For example arrangements may be made for other staff to deal with complainants' concerns at Stage 1, while the Headteacher/Head of School (supported by the Executive Head) deals with contact with complainants at Stage 2.
 Even at that stage the headteacher may designate another member of staff to collect some of the information from the various parties involved, though the decision on action to be taken may not be delegated.
-In some cases a complaint will have been taken straight to Stage 2 and will have been investigated by the Headteacher/Associate headteacher (supported by the Executive Head) as the most appropriate person.
+In some cases a complaint will have been taken straight to Stage 2 and will have been investigated by the Headteacher/Head of School (supported by the Executive Head) as the most appropriate person.